 The two-step recipe has been implemented in three popular data analysis packages.

-- In Stata, you can install my command how_many_imputations by typing ssc install how_many_.
-When there are multiple parameters, it uses the highest FMI.
+- In Stata, you can install my command how_many_imputations by typing ssc install how_many_imputations.

 - In SAS, you can use my macro %mi_combine, which is available in this Google Drive folder.

-- In R, you can use Josh Errickson’s howManyImputations package, which is available via GitHub, here.
+- In R, use Josh Errickson’s package howManyImputations, which is available through CRAN, here.

 The two-stage procedure isn’t the only good way to find a suitable number of imputations.
 An alternative is to keep adding imputed datasets until the estimates converge, or change very little as new imputed datasets are added.
 This approach can be applied to any quantity you want to estimate—a point estimate, a standard error, a confidence interval, a p value.
 This approach, called iterative multiple imputation (Nassiri et al. 2018), has been implemented in the R package imi, which is available via GitHub, here.

 Stata’s mi estimate command uses a jackknife procedure to estimate how much your standard error estimates and p values would change if the data were imputed again with the same number of imputations (Royston, Carlin, and White 2009).
 These jackknife estimates can give you some idea whether you need more imputations, but they can’t directly tell you how many imputations to add.

 (An earlier, shorter version of this post appeared on missingdata.org in January 2018.)